-Hey folks, Valkor here with an exclusive first look at Cuba Goodings Jr latest flick.
-I'm not always a fan of his work, especially some of his latest works, which are just so-so in my opinion, i.e. Daddy Day Camp, Boat Trip, or Snow Dogs.
+Hey folks, Valkor here with the first look at Cuba Goodings Jr. latest flick; I'm not always a fan of his work, especially some of his newer films, which are just so-so in my opinion (i.e. Daddy Day Camp, Boat Trip, or Snow Dogs).
 But then he'll turn around and do some great films like Jerry Macguire, Boyz in the Hood, Outbreak, or his latest flick "Hero Wanted".
 Watch out for some spoilers.
 And I apologize for the lack of stills.
 I couldn't get a hold of any for the review, but I will update it when some come in.

 Hero Wanted tells the tale of Liam Case, an empty shell of a garbage man who lost the love of his life when he was unable to rescue her in a car accident.
-Months, years later (I'm not sure, the film doesn't say how much time has passed since the accident) he rescues a young girl from a flaming car wreck, getting injured in the process and later making him the town's local hero.
-He soon falls in love with a bank teller named Kayla (played by Christa Campbell).
+Months/years later (I'm not sure, the film doesn't say how much time has passed since the accident) he rescues a young girl from a flaming car wreck, getting injured in the process and making him the town's local hero.
+He soon falls in love with a bank teller named Kayla (Christa Campbell).
 And one day Liam gets the nerve to talk to her while she's on duty.
 But the bank is held up and Kayla gets shot in the process.
-Liam goes to look in her and in doing so he gets shot, but survives his injuries.
-Kayla however is in a coma.
+Liam goes to check on her and in doing so he gets shot, yet he survives his injuries.
+Kayla, however, is in a coma.
 So Liam decides to go after the guys, killing two of them.
-However the remaining crooks seek vengeance.
-Now Liam must confront the gangsters, ultimately dealing with the choices he made that started it all.
-But things are more than what they seem as the film unravels you find out that Liam is not really the hero he ought to be.
+And now the remaining crooks seek vengeance.
+So Liam must confront the gangsters, ultimately dealing with the choices he made that started it all.
+But things are more than what they seem; as the film begins to unravel, you find out that Liam is not really the hero he ought to be.
 How the plot plays out, well if I'd seen this film say ten years ago, I wouldn't buy into it.
-However in our present society and the crazy shit people have done, I kinda find the plot acceptable and believable
+However in our present society and the crazy shit people have done, I find the plot acceptable and believable.

 The film is rounded out with a great cast.
-Ray Liotta makes an appearance as Detective Terry Subcott, but he comes off more like comic relief than a serious cop trying to investigate a murder.
-His character doesn't do a lot and really isn't integral to the story, but he hams it up nicely when he is on screen.
+Ray Liotta makes an appearance as Detective Terry Subcott, but he comes off more like the comic relief than a serious cop trying to investigate a murder.
+His character doesn't do a lot and really isn't all that integral to the story.
+Yet, he hams it up nicely when he is on screen.
 Jean Smart, who plays Kayla's mom Melanie, also does some fine work.
-I'll admit I was a big fan of Designing Women and her character Charlene.
-Looking up her work on IMDB I see she's had an amazing and extensive acting/voice acting career since.
-And oh my god, she still looks damn good, although her role is in the film is brief, she gives a damn good performance.
-Norman Reedus plays Swain, I haven't seen this guy since Blade 2 and I really enjoyed his work here in HW.
+I'll admit, I was a big fan of Designing Women and her character Charlene.
+And looking up her work on IMDB I see she's had an amazing and extensive acting/voice acting career since.
+And she still looks mighty fine.
+Although her role is in the film is brief, she gives a damn good performance.
+Norman Reedus plays Swain though I haven't seen this guy since Blade 2, I really enjoyed his work in Hero Wanted.
 But the best of the bunch is Tommy Flannagan who plays Derek.
 I fucking love this Scottish bastard.
 The accent really accentuates his role, and he is just bad ass.
 I mean anytime Tommy is on screen, he shines.